rennerm1/rennerm1.github.io/README.md

 ![](/images/models.svg)

 Packages and Tools utilized:
-* OSMNX to generate weighted graphs and sample customer nodes, and visually display the routing or clustering dependent on the utilized model
+* OSMNX: To generate weighted graphs and sample customer nodes as well as visually display the routing or clustering
-* HERE API in order to generate distance and travel time matrices, including historical traffic data
+* HERE API: In order to generate distance and travel time matrices, including historical traffic data
-* Gurobi(py) to formulate the MILP models and solve them
+* Gurobi(py): To formulate the MILP models and solve them

 ![](/images/wue_routes.svg)